Starz0r/reimagined-succotash/README.md

 ## Minio Test Instance

 Delfruit uses an S3-compliant object storage service for storing uploaded content.
 For local development, you can use a Minio server.

+To start the minio server for testing via docker:

 ```
 docker run -p 9000:9000 minio/minio server /data